Awareness Advisory Committee

 The Awareness Advisory Committee remains a voluntarily-funded program for Minnesota credit unions, with a focus on consumer awareness and media outreach.
 The committee's work benefits credit unions statewide by promoting the benefits and value of credit unions through various initiatives and by spreading the word that credit unions are consumers' best financial choice.
 The committee has made strides in recent years to dedicate funds to initiatives that are consistent with MnCUN's strategic plan, aligning with its strategy to increase marketplace awareness of credit unions.

 Each December, a solicitation is sent to all Minnesota credit unions in conjunction with the annual MnCUN membership dues.
 The dues statements contain a suggested contribution to the Credit Union Awareness Fund, which supports the committee's initiatives.
-This suggested contribution is calculated by $0.05 per $1,000 in assets, with a $20,000 cap.
+This suggested contribution is calculated by $0.04 per $1,000 in assets ($15,000 maximum and $500 minimum contribution).

 A member of the MnCUN Board of Directors sits on the committee, and during quarterly Board meetings a report is given on the Awareness Advisory Committee's activities.
 The committee is comprised of credit union professionals from around Minnesota, representing various regions.